Borists1/RhythmHeavenFeverHD/README.md

 ## Installation
 ### Windows
-Download the repository's code, then open Dolphin's user folder by either opening ```%AppData%\Dolphin Emulator``` in the file explorer or opening Dolphin and clicking on File > Open User Folder.
-Once you have the folder opened, navigate to Load > Textures, and then copy the just SOM folder in the textures folder.
-After that, open Dolphin, go to the graphics settings > advanced > Load Custom Textures.
-Make sure you have a higher internal resoltuion and you should be done!
+1. Download the repository's code.
+2. Open Dolphin's user folder by:
+   - opening `%AppData%\Dolphin Emulator` in the file explorer
+   - opening `%USERPROFILE%\Documents\Dolphin`
+   - opening Dolphin and clicking on File > Open User Folder.
+4. From there, navigate to Load > Textures.
+5. Copy just the SOM folder from the repository in the textures folder.
+6. Open Dolphin, go to graphics settings > advanced > Load Custom Textures.
+7. Make sure you have a higher internal resoltuion.
+You should be done!
 (You can delete the README.md file and PNG file if you want to.)